Malicious actors want your data, and will actively scan networks in order to discover vulnerabilities.

 Before delving into the topic too deeply, let’s define what is meant by a network scan.
-Scanning the network is the process of searching for networks and their ports.
-The ports are in turn queried to discover what services are running on the ports.
-This is, obviously, a technical processes, and before I completely lose the non-techies, let me simply use an analogy that everyone will understand.
+Scanning is the process of searching networks for their ports, which are in turn queried to discover what services are running on those ports.
+In case this concept seems vague, here is an analogy that everyone will understand:

-If you want your home protected, you would install a burglar alarm and you would also shut all your windows and doors before setting the alarm each day and leaving for work.
-A more paranoid person may walk around their home from time-to-time and examine the windows and doors from the inside and outside and, perhaps, even test each door knob by twisting it to see if they can get in.
-Imagine if during the walk-around the house, they found out that simply twisting the locked door knob forcefully allowed them to gain access through the garage door!
-This wouldn’t be good.
-Installing a better or new door lock would be in order!
+If you want your home protected, you’ll install a burglar alarm and shut all your windows and doors before setting the alarm each day before leaving for work.
+A more paranoid person may walk around their home and examine the windows and doors from the inside and outside and, perhaps, even test each doorknob to see if they can get in.

-A network, much like a house, requires examining it closely to see if there are any weaknesses that might be exploited by a malicious user.
-Just like our paranoid homeowner that walks around the house inspecting it for possible ways in, a security expert, walks around the network by using a networking security tool or scanner that traverses the various systems (computers) on the network and testing them for holes.
+A network, much like a house, requires close examination to see if there are any weaknesses that might be exploited by a malicious user.
+Just like our paranoid homeowner that walks around the house inspecting it for possible ways to get in, a security expert will “walk around the network” by using a networking security tool or scanner that traverses the various systems (computers) on the network and tests them for holes.

-Once the malicious user has a list of network devices and their respective ports, he can begin to attempt to penetrate the system.
-A network scan performed by a malicious user or by an information security expert is the same for all intents and purposes.
-The difference being that a hacker will exploit the system to his benefit while a security export will patch the holes in the system to tighten security.
+Once the malicious user has a list of network devices along with their respective ports, he can begin to attempt to penetrate the system.
+A network scan performed by a malicious user or an information security expert is thus the same for all intents and purposes.
+The difference is that a hacker will exploit the system to his benefit while a security export will proceed to patch the holes in the system to tighten security.

 If you would like HIPAA Vault to perform a free vulnerability scan on your website, please fill out this form.